Osseo, Minnesota

 Osseo (/ˈɒsi.oʊ/ OSS-ee-oh) is a small city in Hennepin County, Minnesota, United States.
-As of the 2020 census it had a population of 2,688.
+As of the 2020 United States census, it has a population of 2,688.

+Etymology

-It is said that "Osseo" derives from the Ojibwe name waaseyaa meaning "there is light" (more commonly translated as "Son of the Evening Star").
-Henry Wadsworth Longfellow mentions Osseo in his poem The Song of Hiawatha.
+It is said that "Osseo" derives from the Ojibwe name "Waaseyaa" meaning "There is light", more commonly translated as "Son of the Evening Star".
+Henry Wadsworth Longfellow uses the word "Osseo" in his poem The Song of Hiawatha.

 Geography

 Osseo is in northeastern Hennepin County, bordered by Brooklyn Park to the east and Maple Grove to the west.
 It has an area of 1.8 sqkm, all land.

 There are three main transportation routes in the city.
 Jefferson Highway runs straight north/south through the city; the business stretch is Central Avenue.
 U.S. Highway 169 follows the eastern boundary.
 Bottineau Boulevard (County Road 81) runs northwest through the city.